opentap/LabVIEW/doc/LabVIEW.md

 LabVIEW is a programming language and execution environment provided by National Instruments (NI) for developing test and measurement programs using a visual interface.

 A LabVIEW program consists of one or more .vi files containing LabVIEW code.
-Each file contains one functional unit - a VI function or a "vi", hereafter termed as a vi.
+Each file contains one functional unit - a VI function or a "VI", hereafter termed as a VI.

-LabVIEW is a data-flow programming language where each vi has inputs and outputs.
-A vi can be executed in parallel or sequentially based on need.
+LabVIEW is a data-flow programming language where each VI has inputs and outputs.
+A VI can be executed in parallel or sequentially based on need.

-The LabVIEW OpenTAP plugin makes it is possible to call into a vi from OpenTAP.
-Such calls occur by mapping each vi to an OpenTAP test step.
+The LabVIEW OpenTAP plugin makes it is possible to call into a VI from OpenTAP.
+Such calls occur by mapping each VI to an OpenTAP test step.

-Since a vi has inputs and outputs and a vi function call takes those inputs and emits the outputs as results, they are analogous to how OpenTAP test steps function, making conversion fairly straightforward.
+Since a VI has inputs and outputs and a VI function call takes those inputs and emits the outputs as results, they are analogous to how OpenTAP test steps function, making conversion fairly straightforward.
 Below you can see an example of adding two numbers together in LabVIEW and how that operation appears to OpenTAP.